-Last updated on December 10th, 2018
+Last updated on December 30th, 2020

-Despite childhood obsessions with dinosaurs, the NASA space program, and the process of mummification (yes, they did remove the brains through the nose with knitting-needle-style hooks), my interest in becoming a real archaeologist or physicist faded once I had to memorize more than the behavior of protons, neutrons, and electrons.
+Despite childhood obsessions with dinosaurs, the NASA space program, and the process of mummification (yes, they did remove the brains through the nose with knitting-needle-style hooks), my interest in becoming an archaeologist faded once I had to memorize more than the behavior of protons, neutrons, and electrons.

 So imagine my surprise when I discovered that making caramel, a highly scientific process, is one of my favorite kitchen party tricks.

 But there’s a clever chemistry that makes the business a bit trickier than you’d think, and here’s why.

-It’s a molecule called sucrose (formed of equal parts glucose and fructose, just like those tricky protons and neutrons!) that dissolves fully in water.
+It’s a molecule called sucrose (formed of equal parts glucose and fructose, just like those tricky protons and neutrons) that dissolves fully in water.

 As the sucrose heats up and prepares to break down into glucose and fructose (aka become a sweet, glorious syrup), it has a tendency to re-crystallize into really hard chunks.

 If this happens, game over: those glucose and fructose bits are bonded like superglue and you’ll never get them to unbind.

 Light corn syrup is pure glucose, which tips the balance of the solution and makes it pretty much impossible for the constituent parts to re-bind.
 You’ll have smooth and pourable sailing by adding it to the mix.

-And FYI, because sugar is so water soluble, you don’t need to worry about scrubbing the pan when you’re done.
-Just soak it in water and the caramel will virtually disappear as it cools.
+And FYI, because sugar is so water soluble, you don’t need to worry about scrubbing the pan when you’re done making caramel sauce.

-- 1 tablespoon light corn syrup
+- 1 tablespoon (20 grams) light corn syrup

 - 1 tablespoon water